raguilarsoriano/eMergeEducation/README.md

 ![Higher Education](images/2604848.jfif)

+The main files in this Repo are "eMergeEducation.ipynb", "Final Capstone eMerge Education (Group 4).pdf", the dictionary "0.
+DatasetExplanation.xlsx", and the data set contained in "0.data.csv"

+The files contents are as follows:

+Project Notebook - Contains all of the code we utilized in this project.
+It has all be formatted to make it easy to read through and undertand the flow.
+Contains markdown text in key areas to better describes the text.
+Presentation - The presentation is a PDF version of our powerpoint that we delivered.

 # Content

 Within this repository you can find the data source we use to feed the models and make our predictions, which you can also download [here](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success "here").